 In 2018 we celebrated the 70th Anniversary of the festival with Festival Spirits, a piece created by composer Richard Barnard and artist Edwina Bridgeman in collaboration with children from Bathwick St Mary, St Andrews and St Stephen’s Primary Schools.
 The mini-opera was inspired by the huge Bath Festival archive at Bath Records Office and focused on unexpected, forgotten moments of the festival as well as the children’s responses to the archive.
 The piece began with a recreation of a recital from the 1983 festival by soprano Elizabeth Karani and pianist Ella O’Neill, which was disrupted by children inhabiting characters from past festivals and imagining festivals of the future.

 In 2017, composer Richard Barnard and artist Edwina Bridgeman worked with children from Selwoood Academy, Threeways School and Westfield Primary School to create Wild Voices, which explored the architecture of Abbey through the eyes of wild creatures.
 You can hear what they created here:

 In 2016, we worked with internationally acclaimed beatboxer Shlomo, who taught pupils to beatbox and inspired imaginative stories and songs that were woven together in an incredibly powerful show.
-Watch them sing:

-Family Arts Day
+The Bath Festival: Family Arts Day